Effect-TS/effect/packages/cluster-workflow/README.md

 - **Identification**: Uniquely identified inside Workflow.
 - **Schema Requirements**: Requires schemas for success and failure.
 - **Interaction**: Capable of engaging with external systems through the execution of effects.
+- **Idempotency**: Ensures that multiple executions of the same activity result in a single state change, maintaining state consistency and reliability.

 **Example of Defining an Activity**